DataDog/serilog-sinks-datadog-logs/README.md

 ## Development Environment
 This repository includes a devcontainer configuration for VS Code.
 To use it:

-1. Install VS Code and Docker
+1. Install VS Code and Docker.
 2. Open in VS Code with Dev Containers extension

-3. VS Code will build and start the container automatically
+VS Code will build and start the container automatically.

 The devcontainer includes:
 - .NET SDK 8.0